Representing Social Security Disability Insurance and Supplemental Security Income claimants since 1991

 8:00 a.m. to 5:00 p.m.

-Information provided by the client is essential when developing the claim.
-The Social Security Administration will consider the claimant's age, education, work history, impairments, and functional capacity when deciding the claim.
-My first source of information on these topics is the client.
+The more information provided by the client, the easier it is to create a strategy for the claim.
+Information provided by the client is essential.
+The Social Security Administration will consider many issues when making a determination on a claim.
+My first source of information on these issues is the client.

 I'm very hands-on and available to my clients.